How to Paint Hydrangeas Step-by-Step Tutorial

 For a complete step-by-step instructions for each layer of the flowers, please see the full tutorial below.

 All you need to do is first sketch the vase shape and design with a pencil onto your canvas.
-Then using a deep blue paint ( I used prussian blue) I outlined the vase shape and also outlined the flower design.
+Then using a deep blue paint ( prussian blue OR blue mixed with a smidgen of black paint) outline the vase shape and also outlined the flower design.

 Using the same blue paint, I thinned it down so that I can use it as a “wash”, I.e when painted-on, becomes translucent in quality allowing the paint underneath to show through.